 One of the biggest users of Green trails and Slow Zones are children.
 Children don't have a high awareness of what other people are doing and are easily distracted.
 They might be on one side of the trail and quickly without warning veer over and cross the trail without checking to see if anyone is coming.
 Kids and adults that are learning to ski also tend to fall on terrain transitions (knolls) and can be trying to recover from a crash in an area that can't be seen from above.

 Failure to ski in control may result in Nordic trail privileges being revoked.

 How fast is too fast?

 Many people have a hard time remembering what it was like to be a beginner skier or snowshoer so think about giving people some space.
-Next, remember that you must always be in control whether you are on an expert run or in a Slow Zone.
+Next, remember that you must always be in control whether you are on an expert trail or in a Slow Zone.
 This is the fifth point of the Cross Country Responsibility Code.

 Ski Area Premises

-When visiting a ski area, the premise is not limited to the ski runs and snowshoe trails– many ski areas will have day lodges, parking lots, restaurants, walkways, access roads and other ski area facilities.
+When visiting a ski area, the premise is not limited to the ski trails and snowshoe trails– many Nordic ski areas will have day lodges, parking lots, restaurants, walkways, access roads and other ski area facilities.
 You will come across signage throughout the ski area premise that are important to respect and understand.
 Please pay close attention to all signage.
 It is present for the safety of both guests and employees.
 Failing to follow the directions on these signs may result in the loss of your ticket or pass.
 It is your responsibility to be aware of ski area signage at all times.

 Ski Area Boundary